AdenWhitworth/plantpal_server/README.md

 - **Socket.IO**: A library that facilitates real-time, bidirectional communication between clients and servers, crucial for features like live updates and notifications.
 - **Jest**: A delightful JavaScript testing framework that ensures the reliability of the application by allowing developers to write unit tests for their functions and components.
 - **TypeDoc**: A documentation generator for TypeScript projects that creates consistent and user-friendly API documentation, making it easier for developers to understand and use the codebase.
+- **Nodemailer**: A robust email-sending library for Node.js applications, enabling seamless integration with email services for confirming purchases and resetting passwords.
 - **Amazon Web Services (AWS)**:
   - **RDS**: For cloud-hosted SQL database management.
   - **IoT Core**: For handling MQTT protocols.